-Q\$ = Quality Point courses that earn 3 college credits.
-Must take both courses.
-Lab fee attached with these courses of approximately \$60 each

-- = Paired Courses and you must take both courses - \\ = Must take both courses ALL year that will run 2 sequential periods earning 2 credits. - \\\ = Graphing Calculator is required for this course
+- Q\$ = Quality Point courses that earn 3 college credits.
+Must pick up a Dual Enrollment Appl. from Guidance Lab fee attached with these courses of approximately \$60 each - = Paired Courses and you must take both courses - = Must take both courses ALL year that will run 2 periods earning 2 credits - = Graphing Calculator is required for this course

-FSA EOC = Students are required to take the teacher's mid-term exam & the grade will count towards their 1st semester grade.
+FSA EOC = Students are required to take the district mid-term exam & the grade will count towards their 1st semester grade.
 Then students will take the EOC exam in place of a teacher's 2nd semester exam.